Yile-Xu/DATA146/project_5_1.md

   1.11751861e+15  5.32855663e+14  1.03856707e+15  2.19086610e+16
   2.20513636e+16  3.13755261e+15  2.21512928e+15  2.21512928e+15]
  ```
-Both results from linear regression models with and without standardization are similar again, suggesting an minimal influence of standardization on the results.
-Coefficients also changed significantly this time as the absolute values of most coefficients increase by about 10^10 after standardization.
-Both training and testing R^2 score improved compared to those using "wealthC" as the target while the MSE become really huge, which may not be a good sign.
+Both results from linear regression models with and without standardization are similar again, suggesting a minimal influence of standardization on the results.
+Coefficients also change significantly this time as the absolute values of most coefficients increase by about 10^10 after standardization.
+Both training and testing R^2 scores improve compared to those using "wealthC" as the target while the MSE become really huge, which may not be a good sign.

 For the Ridge regression, at the optimal alpha value of 140.263158, the R^2 training score is 0.8258461945313584 and the R^2 testing score is 0.8251526444362514.

 For the Lasso regression, again there appear many convergence warnings.
 At the optimal alpha value of 3.157895, the R^2 training score is 0.8258470314163497 and the R^2 testing score is 0.8251524416080761.
-It seems that all three models produces similar testing results again.
+It seems that all three models produce similar testing results again.

 ## 6
-Using all the R^2 testing score for comparison, the model using Ridge regression and “wealthI” as a target produced best results in predicting wealth of all persons throughout the smaller West African country.
-For the same target, all the models produced similar R^2 scores, same up to 3 decimal places, which suggests that there are no big differences in the predicative power of all models for this dataset.
+Using all the R^2 testing scores for comparison, the model using Ridge regression and “wealthI” as the target produces the best results in predicting wealth of all persons throughout the smaller West African country.
+For the same target, all the models produce similar R^2 scores, same up to 3 decimal places, which suggests that there is no big difference among the predicative power of all three models for this dataset.

-Moreover, it is obvious that all the testing and training results for “wealthI” are much more higher than the “wealthC”.
-This suggests all the features are more correlated with “wealthI” than the “wealthC”.
+Moreover, it is obvious that all the testing and training results for “wealthI” are much more better than the “wealthC”.
+This suggests all the features are more correlated with the “wealthI” than the “wealthC”.

-The following graphs show the distribution of R^2 testing scores for different alpha values, which assists the process of finding optimal alpha values.
+The following graphs show the distribution of R^2 testing scores for different alpha values, which assist the process of finding optimal alpha values.

 **Ridge regression for “wealthC”:**
 ![](project5_1.png)